Pelvic and paraaortic lymphadenectomy in gynecologic cancers

 Techniques for pelvic and paraaortic lymphadenectomy in gynecologic malignancies are reviewed here.
 Staging of individual tumor sites are discussed separately.
 (See "Invasive cervical cancer: Staging and evaluation of lymph nodes" and "Endometrial carcinoma: Pretreatment evaluation, staging, and surgical treatment" and "Cancer of the ovary, fallopian tube, and peritoneum: Staging and initial surgical management".)

-Retroperitoneal space — The retroperitoneal space is a potential space that is accessed via a transperitoneal incision, or directly via an extraperitoneal approach.
+Retroperitoneal space — The retroperitoneal space is a potential space that is accessed via a transperitoneal incision, or directly via an extraperitoneal approach (figure 1).
 The kidneys, ureters, bladder, great vessels, lymphatic channels, lymph nodes, nerves, and muscles lie underneath the peritoneum and are enveloped in loose areolar connective tissue.
 Knowledge of the anatomy of the retroperitoneum and the surgical ability to dissect and develop these potential spaces greatly facilitates radical gynecologic surgery and pelvic and paraaortic lymph node dissection.
 The pararectal and paravesical pelvic spaces and the retroperitoneum of the lower abdomen are developed by the surgeon in order to define the boundaries of the lymph nodes and facilitate the surgical dissection.

 - Papadia A, Remorgida V, Salom EM, Ragni N. Laparoscopic pelvic and paraaortic lymphadenectomy in gynecologic oncology.
 J Am Assoc Gynecol Laparosc 2004; 11:297.